JillAshey/SedimentStress/Bioinf/RNASeq_pipeline_HI.md

 Submitted batch job 1668262

-Running without the gff and all other gff commands
+Running without the gff and all other gff commands.
+Look at STAR documentation here xxxxx

 ```
 nano star_align_6_1_test_noGFF.sh